davidbdyer/password-generator/README.md

 # password-generator

-A web app to generate a complex password.
+A web app for generating complex passwords.
 Using HTML, SASS, and Javascript.